todiane/sologamyp1/README.md

 I used the ColorZilla pen to choose a different colour for the "join our tribe" boxes that ensured readability/accessibility remained high and it matched with the green in the image.
 Code color was tested on codepen.io before adding to the css file.

 The @media screen sizes were decided upon based on what the website did at certain sizes and once it changed dramatically a smaller @media section was created until it fit perfectly on anything under 500px.
+The header image was removed for smaller screens.

 All links to external pages have been checked.